Liam Plunkett: 2017 West Indies

 Plunkett took figures of 4–40 in the first ODI against the West Indies as England won by 45 runs.
 In the second ODI he took figures of 3–32 in the second match as the West Indies were restricted to 225 and England won by four wickets.
 In the final match of the series he took 3–27 as England secured a convincing 186 run victory.

 2019 Cricket World Cup and beyond

 In April 2019, he was named in England's squad for the 2019 Cricket World Cup, which England won.
 He was a crucial part for England in the final, taking three wickets, including New Zealand captain Kane Williamson.
 This was his last international appearance; in May 2020 he was left out of the England training squad for their internationals that summer.
 Plunkett, who is married to an American woman, later said that he would be open to the idea of playing for the United States cricket team.
 However, he would have to serve a three-year residency period before becoming eligible to represent the team, and he later stated that he was not intending to qualify for the team.

+Baseball career

+Plunkett joined the Oakland Ballers of the Pioneer Baseball League under the PBL's "marketing player" exception.
+He made his professional debut as a pitcher for the club at their home stadium, Raimondi Park, on 26 June 2026, throwing five pitches and striking out one batter in a loss against the Yuba-Sutter Freebirds.